stephaniewankowicz/stephaniewankowicz.github.io/index.md

 <br>
 <br>

 Currently, I am a Ph.D.
 Candidate at the University of California San Francisco in [James Fraser's lab](https://fraserlab.com/) building software tools to detect dynamics from static X-ray crystallography structures.
 Many of these dynamics occur at timescales that can only be uncovered by looking at the noise in high resolution X-ray cyrstallography or cryo-EM structures.
-My goal is to develop methods to improve modeling these dyanamics and to apply it to systems characterized by various perturbations or well described by various genomic techniques.
+My goal is to develop methods to improve modeling these dynamics and to apply it to systems characterized by various perturbations or well described by various genomic techniques.

 <br>
 <br>